Makhmud Muradov: 2024

 Muradov faced Aliaskhab Khizriev on February 3, 2024, UFC Fight Night 235.
 After being poked in the eye seconds into round one by Khizriev, the bout was called off and deemed a "no contest" due to an accidental eye poke.

 Muradov was scheduled to face Michel Pereira on May 4, 2024, at UFC 301.
 However, Muradov withdrew due to an infection.

 On May 4, 2024, it was announced that Muradov was released from the UFC, despite signing a new deal recently.

 Return to Oktagon MMA

 On June 8, 2024, it was announced that Muradov re-signed with Oktagon MMA.

 Muradov faced Scott Askham on September 21, 2024, at Oktagon 61.
 He won the fight via unanimous decision.

 Muradov was scheduled to face Joliton Lutterbach on March 8, 2025, at Oktagon 68.
 However, Lutterbach was forced to withdraw due to injury and was replaced by Yasubey Enomoto.
 He won the fight via knockout in round two.

-Muradov is scheduled to face Patrik Kincl for the interim Oktagon Middleweight Championship on June 14, 2025, at Oktagon 72.
+Muradov defeated Patrik Kincl for the interim Oktagon Middleweight Championship on June 14, 2025, at Oktagon 72.

+Will Fleury was scheduled to face Daniel Škvor for the light heavyweight title on August 1, 2026, at Oktagon 92.
+However, Škvor withdrew from the bout due to injury his pectoral muscle and was replaced Muradov (who moved up a weight class debut).
+Muradov won the title by TKO in the second round.